pschrey2/hugo-mod-bootstrap-scss-v4/README.md

+## IMPORTANT

+Personal fork.
+When doing the pull request to master, update the path back to github.com/`gohugoio`/hugo-mod-bootstrap-scss-v4 in two places:

+1. This `README.md` file under section Use.
+2. The first line in the `go.mod` file.

+---

 This is a [Hugo module](https://gohugo.io/hugo-modules/) that packages the [Bootstrap v4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) SCSS source ready to be used in Hugo.

 You need the Hugo extended version and [Go](https://golang.org/dl/) to use this component.